jenncamacho/PA3_bank_marketing/README.md

 <<Notebook link>>
 </pre>

+### Train/Test Split
+With your data prepared, split it into a train and test set.
 The goal was to develop the best model to predict whether a client will subscribe a term deposit by:

+- Building a Baseline Model before building the first model
-⦁	Applying various classification methods to the business problem ⦁	Comparing the results of k-nearest neighbors, logistic regression, decision trees, and support vector machines
+- Applying various classification methods to the business problem
+- Comparing the results of k-nearest neighbors, logistic regression, decision trees, and support vector machines

 | Model              | Train Time (s) | Train Accuracy | Test Accuracy | Train Precision | Test Precision | Train Recall | Test Recall |
 |--------------------|----------------|----------------|---------------|----------------|---------------|--------------|-------------|